-We also may have a lull for a while before the Fed begins to lift the short-term interest rates it uses to manipulate the economy.
-Traditionally, these include the federal funds and discount rates, but there may be new tools the Fed will use to jack up interest rates, too.
-These include paying banks to keep funds parked with the Fed (called "Interest On Excess Reserves") or though a different, more complex method of swapping Fed-held debt for bank cash holdings (called a "Reverse Repo" agreement).
+The Fed makes changes to monetary policy by raising or lowering certain interest rates that it directly controls; Traditionally, these include the federal funds and discount rates, but there are also new tools the Fed will use to jack up interest rates, too.
+These include paying banks to keep funds parked with the Fed (called "Interest On Excess Reserves", or IOER) or though a different, more complex method of swapping Fed-held debt for bank cash holdings (called a "Reverse Repo" agreement).

 Volume, duration and velocity